OHBA-analysis/osl-dynamics/examples/README.md

 - `decoding`: scripts for decoding (predicting quantities based on neuroimaging features).
 - `fmri`: scripts for analysing fMRI data.
+- `meg_analysis`: scripts for training dynamic network models on MEG data.
-- `meg`: scripts for analysing MEG data.
+- `meg_preproc`: scripts for preprocessing, source reconstruction and parcellation of MEG data.
 - `plotting`: scripts for using the basic plotting functions provided in this package.
 - `simulation`: scripts for training models for dynamics on simulated data.
 These scripts can be useful for testing your setup is working correctly and highlight the pros/cons of various models.
-- 'spectra': scripts for calculating spectral properties.
+- `spectra`: scripts for calculating spectral properties.
 - `static`: scripts for static network analysis.
 - `statistics`: scripts for performing statistical significance testing (using non-parameteric GLM permutations).
-- `tinda`: scripts for using [TINDA](https://www.biorxiv.org/content/10.1101/2023.07.25.550338v3).
+- `tinda`: scripts for using [TINDA](https://www.nature.com/articles/s41593-025-02052-8).
 - `toolbox_paper`: scripts for reproducing the results in the [eLife paper](https://elifesciences.org/reviewed-preprints/91949).